 (5) On fore wing fork of MA is initially asymmetrical: either MA2 arises under larger angle than MA1, or point of furcation is shifted posteriorly.
 In certain taxa furcation of MA secondarily becomes symmetrical (see Index of characters [2.2.43]).

 (8) Larval fore, middle and hind legs are differentiated.
 Fore femur is widened near base (where tibial adductor is attached), with outer margin convex basally; usually for femur is widest near base, while other femora are widest near middle or in distal part (Kluge 2012: Fig.24-27, 147-149; Kluge 2013: Fig.29-31).
-Usually setation on fore, middle and hind legs differs as the following: Fore femur usually has a regular row of stout setae spine-like on inner margin (while other femora usually have less regularly arranged stout setae).
-Fore tibia [which always lacks patella-tibial suture – see Variable characters], has dense stout pointed setae on inner margin (while other tibiae usually have more or less dense stout pinted setae on inner margin).
-Hind tibia has a sparse row of long stout setae on outer margin (while other tibiae usually have no stout setae on outer margin.
+Usually setation on fore, middle and hind legs differs as the following: Fore tibia [which always lacks patella-tibial suture – see Variable characters] has dense stout pointed setae on inner margin (while other tibiae usually have less dense stout pointed setae on inner margin).
+Hind tibia has a sparse row of long stout setae on outer margin (while other tibiae usually have no stout setae on outer margin).
 Middle leg usually has no these features, but in some taxa middle leg repeats shape and/or setation of fore or hind leg.
 Besides stout setae, outer margin of femur, tibia and tarsus of all legs usually bear long thin hair-like projected setae.
 In some taxa these or that of these features disappear or appear on all legs.

 Probably the initial shape of tergalius is either bifurcate, or bilamellate; each of two branches (or lamellae) are slender, with stretched pointed apex (costal branch of bifurcate tergalius corresponds to dorsal lamella of bilamellate tergalius, and anal branch corresponds to ventral lamella).
 Tergalii of such two types and types intermediate between them are present in majority of Leptophlebia/fg1.